 A comparison of content performance based on the Studio user who created a post.

-See which Program Studio users are creating the most content, and the most engaging content, in your program.
+See which Studio users are creating the most content, and the most engaging content, in your program.
 Run this report on a monthly basis to track publisher performance over time, and reward those who are creating great content.

 - This report only contains users who have published at least 1 post in the selected timeframe.